 |Fewer Price Gaps||Actual Price Gaps (Good for Gap Trading)|

 |Better for Strategy Development||Provides Many False Trading Signals|

 Japanese candlestick charts are the traditional form of charting used to identify trends in the market.
-These candles are constructed using open, high, low, and close prices for a given period of time.
+These candles are constructed using open, high, low, and close prices for a given period.
 The size and color of these candles can provide traders with valuable information about the direction of an underlying trend.
-Heikin Ashi charts are an updated form of Japanese candlesticks that smooth out noise and highlight important trends in the market.
-The size and color of Heikin Ashi candles can inform traders about momentum, trend direction, and potential reversals.
+Heikin-Ashi charts are an updated form of Japanese candlesticks that smooth out noise and highlight important trends in the market.
+The size and color of Heikin-Ashi candles can inform traders about momentum, trend direction, and potential reversals.

-How Keikin Ashi Charts Change the Wicks on Candles
+How Heikin-Ashi Charts Change the Wicks on Candles

 The Keikin Ashi chart changes the wicks on candles in two ways.
 Firstly, it reduces the noise by eliminating some wicks that show up on traditional Japanese candlesticks.
 This makes it easier to spot trends and reversals without being distracted by minor fluctuations in price.
 Secondly, it also makes identifying support and resistance levels easier, as the wicks will be more consistent.
 This allows traders to identify key points of entry or exit more easily.

-Our testing shows that for backtesting strategy development, Heikin Ashi has better results, providing fewer false signals, lower volatility, and more profitable reward-to-risk ratios.
+Our testing shows that Heikin-Ashi has higher success rates than candlesticks, providing fewer false signals, lower volatility, and more profitable reward-to-risk ratios.

 Using our award-winning TrendSpider software, we can easily test any indicator, chart pattern, or chart performance on any US stock.
 Trendspider offers the most powerful trading strategy development and testing service.

 - Visit TrendSpider and sign up for a free trial.